Summer Camp Policies

-Once Camper is in the designated Health Care Isolation Space - the Health Care Supervisor will immediately contact parents/guardians and inform them of the situation.
-In addition to contacting the Concord Board of Health and informing them of a possible suspected case of COVID-19.
+-Once the Camper is in the designated Health Care Isolation Space, the Health Care Supervisor will immediately contact parents/guardians and inform them of the situation, in addition to contacting the Concord Board of Health and informing them of a possible suspected case of COVID-19.

 TRANSPORTATION CONTINGENCY PLAN